 Our Assistant Food Editor is the Queen of thinking outside the box and the biggest chilli-head on the team.
-She grows fruit in her tiny London garden, but given a choice she'd always opt for savoury over sweet.
+She grows fruit in her tiny London garden, but always chooses the cheeseboard over the dessert trolley.

 1Put the eggs in a small pan, fill with boiling water, then cover and boil for 7 minutes.
 Drain the eggs and place in a bowl of cold water.